kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

         immediately without trying to contact a node-local driver.
 - **Test Case 3.2: Feature Gate Rollback / Downgrade (N to N-1)**:
   - **Setup**: Start with a cluster running version N (feature gate enabled).
-    Deploy a standard DRA driver and a workload using `SkipNodePrepare: true` and `SkipNodeUnprepare: true`.
+    Deploy a standard DRA driver and a workload using `SkipNodeOperations: true`.
   - **Action 1 (Control Plane Downgrade)**: Downgrade the control plane to N-1 (feature gate disabled).
     - **Assertions**: